masurp/specr/README.md

   *International Journal of Environmental Research and Public Health, 19*, 8940. <https://doi.org/10.3390/ijerph19158940>

+- Kleinert, M. (2024).
+Reconsidering the Relationship Between Anti-immigration Attitudes and Preferences for the AfD Using Implicit Attitudes Measures.
+Politische Vierteljahresschrift, 65(1), 71-98.

 - Kritzler, S., & Luhmann, M. (2021, March 25).
 Be Yourself and Behave
   Appropriately: Exploring Associations Between Incongruent Personality States and Positive Affect, Tiredness, and Cognitive Performance.